Visibility to-do list

 No matter on which platform you create your profile page, always make sure that your page is up to date.
 In this way you not only show your most recent output, but you also share important articles from a later date.

-You can improve your online visibility by joining and engaging in several networks.
+You can improve the online visibility of your scientific output by joining and engaging in several networks.

 When choosing a platform you may take several things into account.
 For instance: is the network organised on a profit-making basis or how easy is it to transfer your details to another network?
 We recommend you to find out the position of the network, where exactly is the network active?